KsenijaGogic/js-the-weird-parts/section_2.md

 The global execution context (via the JavaScript engine) creates two things for you each time your code runs:
 1. Global Object
 2. `this`, "a special variable for you"

+Note that whenever you run a JavaScript file, even if empty, an execution context is created.
+In the case of the execution context in a browser, the global execution context created is the window, which can also be access via the keyword `this`.

+When we refer to something as *global*, in JavaScript, we mean something that's *not in a function.*

+In JavaScript, when you create variables and functions outside of functions, those get attached to the global object.

+*The important thing to note here is that there are all these other things, in the global execution context _that you didn't write._*